andmos/Vagrant-Webserver/README.md

 =======

 My Vagrant template for a quick and easy webserver running apache and PHP.
-Forwords 8080 to 80 and symlincs /vagrant/ folder to /var/www for easy web-development environment.
+Forwards 8080 to 80 and symlincs /vagrant/ folder to /var/www for easy web-development environment.

     sudo apt-get install -y virtualbox vagrant
     git clone